shlimaka/Set-up-Gitea-Database-and-Dron-by-one-clik/README.md

 # Set up Gitea Database and Dron by one click
-Ansible playbook which installing Gitea, Database and Drone
+Ansible playbook which will installi Gitea, Database and Drone

 **Discription**